-Each full-time Classified employee shall earn 10 vacation days per year.
-Classified employees with less than 7 years of employment may accumulate no more than 20 vacation days.
-After 7 years of employment, each full-time Classified employee shall earn 15 vacation days per year.
-Effective July 1, 2009, Classified employees with 7 or more years of employment may accumulate no more than 25 paid vacation days.
+Full-time employees in this classification earn 10 vacation days per year and may accumulate no more than 20 vacation days.

+After 7 years of employment, full-time employees in this classification earn 15 vacation days per year and, effective July 1, 2025, may accumulate no more than 30 paid vacation days.